kjolley/BIGSdb/README.txt

+v1.40.1: *Check, and add if necessary, field indexes on scheme cache tables.
+         *Add new index that speeds up scheme cache renewal.
+         *Fix flanking sequence export.
-v1.40.0: *Cache renewal now uses an embedded database stored procedure for
-          scheme field lookup, improving memory use. v1.39.1: *Improvements to scheme caching in isolate databases.
+         *Add --curator option to autotag.pl and scannew.pl scripts. v1.40.0: *Cache renewal now uses an embedded database stored procedure for scheme field lookup, improving memory use. v1.39.1: *Improvements to scheme caching in isolate databases.
 This is now more